roman-milk/roman-milk.github.io/susans-story.md

  THE END OF CHAPTER THREE - A TATTOO FOREVER

  Please send any comments or suggestions to me, as I do like hearing from readers.
 I am fairly new at erotic writing and your suggestions help.
 I have re-written this story because I was not happy with the first version so hopefully readers will like this one better.
-Report_Story #1